klmnden/azure-docs.tr-tr/articles/virtual-machines/workloads/sap/deployment-guide.md

 #### <a name="configure-monitoring"></a>İzlemeyi yapılandırma

 Emin olmak için SAP ortamınızı açıklandığı gibi SAP için Azure izleme uzantısı ayarlamak destekler [Azure Gelişmiş izleme uzantısını SAP için yapılandırmak][deployment-guide-4.5].
-SAP izleme için önkoşul denetimi ve çekirdek SAP ve SAP konak Aracısı, gerekli en düşük sürümlerle kaynaklarında listelenen [SAP kaynakları][deployment-guide-2.2].
+Check the prerequisites for SAP monitoring, and required minimum versions of SAP Kernel and SAP Host Agent, in the resources listed in [SAP resources][deployment-guide-2.2].

 #### <a name="monitoring-check"></a>İzleme denetimi